TeaFlex/PiStreamer/README.md

 PiStreamer has been created due to a need of a streaming module for my end-of-studies work.
 When looking for a suitable one that could fulfill my expectations, I've found the amazing [131's repository](https://github.com/131/h264-live-player).
-I reworked and simplefied the server side in Typescript and modded the client decoder according to my needs.
+I reworked and simplified the server side in Typescript and modded the client decoder according to my needs.